These are the best console ports you can find on Android

 Gris is a no-brainer port to Android.
 This casual adventure-platformer made quite a splash when it launched for consoles in 2018, largely thanks to its incredible art style.
 I've never taken more screengrabs of a game in my life, believe me.
 You play as the title character herself, Gris, as she traverses an evolving watercolor world on a quest of self-healing.

-Having lost her voice after an unknown trauma, her world has become washed out, empty, and grey.
-As you progress through the levels, though, helping Gris work toward an emotional reckoning along the way, the world begins to change in beautiful new ways.
+Having lost her voice after an unknown trauma, Gris's world becomes washed out, empty, and gray.
+As you progress through the levels, though, you help Gris work toward an emotional reckoning, and the world begins to change in beautiful new ways.
 The journey is the whole point of this short but sweet indie, so that's all I'll say about that.
 You'll have to discover the rest for yourself.

 In contrast to its ambiguous yet impactful themes of overcoming internal conflict, Gris is free of danger or death.
 There are no enemies in the traditional sense, no creatures you have to fight to surpass.
-The gameplay consists of some interesting, smooth platforming and exploring your 2D side-scrolling world, which has some appreciated secrets built-in for you to find.
+Instead, the gameplay consists of some interesting, smooth platforming and exploring your 2D side-scrolling world, which has some appreciated secrets built-in for you to find.
 The already simple controls transfer to mobile very well, so this is one where you may find that you don't even want a controller.
-Gris could take as little as 3 or as much as 6 hours to finish if you're a completionist, and those will be hours well-spent.
+Gris could take as little as three or as much as 6 hours to finish if you're a completionist, and those will be hours well-spent.

-This indie is truly an accomplishment of art in motion, and I would recommend it to absolutely every gamer, no matter who you are or what you normally like to play.
+This indie is genuinely an accomplishment of art in motion, and I would recommend it to absolutely every gamer, no matter who you are or what you usually like to play.
 Gris is an experience and for only $4.99, it's one worth having.

 Limbo